 My food for during the day will be pretty standard throughout the weeks.
 Cantaloupe for my morning snack, meal bar for lunch along with a can of peaches, and then for the afternoon snack I am having carrots and tomatoes.
 Honestly, I don’t know if that makes 3 100 calorie snacks.
 I know the peaches are 100 calories because it they say on the packaging.
 I’m not going to be so concerned with calories that I’m measuring out my fruit and veggies.
 I figure it’s close enough, and it makes me satisfied enough.
 I had packed a Special K snack bar in case I got hungry enough but I never needed it.
 I’m also sticking with my usual water intake which is approximately 6.5 liters a day.
 It’s usual for me to pack my 5 water bottles for during work time.

-Between the cantaloupe and morning shake I was fine until lunch.
+Between the cantaloupe and morning shake, I was fine until lunch.
 Fruit as a morning snack is nothing new to me, but normally it would disappear so fast, and then I would end up munching on junk food the rest of the morning.
 Now, I make the cantaloupe last as long as it needs to and I don’t feel the need to be constantly eating.
-I credit this partly to the shake keeping me full, but I think a lot of it is mindset.
+I credit this partly to the shake keeping me full, but I think a lot of it is a mindset change.
 My goal is to get out of my snacking habit and be better at controlling what I eat.
 Having a set schedule as to what I am allowing myself to eat seems to be really working mentally.

 I had the cookie dough meal bar for lunch along with my can of peaches.
-The meal bar had a good flavor, it was sweet which is great for my sweet tooth.
+The meal bar had a good flavour, it was sweet which is great for my sweet tooth.
 I had thrown it into the fridge along with my lunch kit so I found it to be a little bit hard, but that was my own fault.

-For my afternoon snack I had my baby carrots and grape tomatoes.
+For my afternoon snack, I had my baby carrots and grape tomatoes.
 The nice thing about this as a snack is that it is low calorie, and I can take my time eating it.

 By the time we had supper I was definitely feeling hungry, but we also didn’t eat until a bit after 6:30.
 Normally we are eating by 6 at the latest.
 Had we eaten at our normal time, I don’t think I would have felt hunger.
 For supper we went with chicken, which Ian breaded himself, broccoli & cheese rice and veggies.
 I know for a fact this meal was over the 500 calories they want us to stick to.
 As stated before though, I’m not going to count every calorie (I’m not going to go crazy either though).
 I’m going to stick to my balanced meals, and eating light throughout the day.